Home Value

 Is Bigfoot a Good Place to Live?

-Based on current data, Bigfoot receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include abundant sunshine, a low poverty rate, high health insurance coverage.
+Based on current data, Bigfoot receives an overall livability score of 1.5 out of 5.0, earning a grade of D. Key strengths include low crime rates, abundant sunshine, a low poverty rate, high health insurance coverage.
 Areas to be aware of include above-average unemployment, a high uninsured rate, high obesity rates.
-Bigfoot has some notable strengths but also faces challenges that prospective residents should consider.
+Bigfoot faces significant challenges across several quality-of-life categories.

 Economy & Jobs